qeeqbox/ics-visualizer/README.md

 - Search function (Target item will be highlighted)
 - Zoom-in, zoom-out & reset options

+## Notes
+- ICS metadata db was compiled using my previous experience with ICS and a lot of great external articles\\researches\\projects (Do not forget to check them out!)

 ## Resources
 d3js.org wikipedia wireshark nmap and more